microsoft/pxt/docs/blog/makecode-with-github.md

 This blog post is a continuation in a series posts documenting the integration of GitHub authoring in MakeCode.
 In the previous two episodes, we introduced integrated [GitHub authoring experience for extensions](/blog/github-packages); then we discussed the new support for [diffing and branching](github-extensions-episode-2).

-In this episode, we tell you about our next iteration of GitHub intergration - putting in a friendly GitHub experience for all users, not just extension writers.
+In this episode, we tell you about our next iteration of GitHub integration - putting in a friendly GitHub experience for all users, not just extension writers.

 ## New button position!